mojofunk/alta-doc/UI-TODO.md

 Add Stop, Locate to start, Locate to End buttons to TransportButtons

+Add Classes:
-Add Inspector class
+- Inspector
-Add StatusLine class
+- StatusLine
-Add InfoLine class
+- InfoLine
-Add ProjectOverview class
+- ProjectOverview

 Add WindowLayoutDialog and button to ProjectWindowToolbar

 # Gtk+

 What are the benefits/tradeoffs with using Gtk+ directly and removing dependency on gtkmm.
 Current UI(such that it is) uses gtkmm but with ui files and resources.

 Gtkmm Positives vs Gtk+:
-C++ style API
-template based signals/events
+- C++ style API template based signals/events

 Gtkmm Negatives vs Gtk+:
-More dependencies, makes MSVC build harder
+- More dependencies, makes MSVC build harder
-Not as well tested API wise as Gtk+?
+- Not as well tested API wise as Gtk+?
-More overhead with wrapper/signal emission(possibly negligible)
+- More overhead with wrapper/signal emission(possibly negligible)

 Gtk+ Positives:

 Gtk+ Negatives:
-Fast moving API? deprecations etc
+- Fast moving API? deprecations etc
-Cross platform support seems poor
+- Cross platform support seems poor